-The Commission analysed the gains/losses on account of controllable and uncontrollable factors for FY 2010-11.
+The Commission analyzed the gains / losses on account of controllable and uncontrollable factors.

 The relevant Regulations are extracted below:

 Regulation 10.1 "The approved aggregate gain or loss to the Generating Company or Licensee on account of uncontrollable factors shall be passed through as an adjustment in the tariff of the Generating Company or licensee over such period as may be specified in the Order of the Commission passed under Regulation 9.7 (a)."